seam/examples/booking/readme.txt

 Please consult the Web Beans reference documentation for instructions on how to deploy the Web Bean implementation to JBoss AS 5.
-To upgrade the JSF libraries to JSF 2.0, go to the Seam jsf-upgrade-tool module and follow the instructions there.
+To upgrade the JSF libraries to JSF 2.0, go to the Seam jsf-upgrade-tool module and follow the instructions contained there in pom.xml.
 You also need to have Bean Validation installed in the container (or added to the classpath) in order for UI validation to work.
 Installing Bean Validation is as simple as putting the JARs in the library directory of the application server.

 You'll also need the 1.0.0-SNAPSHOT of the Web Beans logger extension.
 You can find it in the Web Beans extensions source tree.
 Run 'mvn install' in that